explaingit

 TLDR

-A complete operating system built from scratch in C++, featuring its own kernel, browser, GUI, and applications, designed for learning OS internals and nostalgic computing.
+A complete operating system written from scratch in C++, including its own kernel, browser, GUI, and apps, inspired by late-90s desktop computing aesthetics and designed as an educational and hobbyist project.

 Mindmap